gwbtc/collaborative-working-groups/uip-proposal.md

 - Member registry
 - Governance documents

-#### Issue Tracking

-GitHub Issues SHALL be used to track:
-- Action items from meetings
-- Feature proposals
-- Bug reports
-- Agenda items for upcoming meetings

 #### Pull Request Process

 All substantive changes to working group documentation and deliverables MUST utilize pull requests with required review from at least one other working group member.